ShizukaDonaghue/happy-beans/TESTING.md

   <img src="docs/images/testing/us-comment.png" width=800>

-* **_As a Site User, I can filter the recipes by meal type so that I can view a list of recipes for the meal type._**
+* **_As a Site User, I can filter the recipes by a meal type so that I can view a list of recipes for the meal type._**

   A recipe filter is available on Browse Recipes page where users can select a meal type to view the recipes based on the chosen criteria.

   <img src="docs/images/testing/us-recipe-filters.png" width=800>

-* **_As a Site User, I can filter the recipes by main ingredient so that I can view a list of recipes using the main ingredient._**
+* **_As a Site User, I can filter the recipes by a main ingredient so that I can view a list of recipes using the main ingredient._**

   A recipe filter is available on Browse Recipes page where users can select a main ingredient to view the recipes based on the chosen criteria.

   <img src="docs/images/testing/us-recipe-filters.png" width=800>

-* **_As a Site User, I can filter the recipes based on difficulty so that I can view a list of recipes suitable for my level._**
+* **_As a Site User, I can filter the recipes based on a difficulty level so that I can view a list of recipes suitable for my level._**

   A recipe filter is available on Browse Recipes page where users can select a difficulty level to view the recipes based on the chosen criteria.